nerhZ/ASP-worksheets/Worksheet-2/README.md

 }
 ```

-Deallocation remains almost identical, with the only difference being how the `m_next` pointer is reset when `m_allocCounter` reaches zero, being set back to the end of the allocated memory.
+Deallocation remains almost identical, with the only difference being how the `m_next` pointer is reset when `m_allocCounter` reaches zero, which is by being set back to the end of the allocated memory.

 ```c++
 void bump_down_allocator::dealloc(){